 - Appointment only

 Welcome to Sherry production at its finest!
-Situated in the heart of Jerez de la Frontera, Bodegas Rey Fernando de Castilla is named after the Spanish monarch King Fernando III of Castille.
-Initially renowned for their brandy, today Fernando de Castilla is justly celebrated for its delicious range of fortified wines, which rose to new heights after Jan Patterson, a Norwegian with a major passion for Sherry, bought the property in 1999.
+Situated in Jerez de la Frontera’s heart, Bodegas Rey Fernando de Castilla is named after the Spanish monarch King Fernando III of Castille.
+Initially renowned for their brandy, today, Fernando de Castilla is justly celebrated for its delicious range of fortified wines, which rose to new heights after Jan Patterson, a Norwegian with a major passion for Sherry, bought the property in 1999.
 His investment, energy, and enthusiasm have paid massive dividends, adding yet another string to the bow of this charming part of Andalucia – a veritable tourist paradise.
 Indeed, boasting fancy shops, old mansions, beautiful churches, and numerous fiestas, Jerez de La Frontera would be a pleasure to visit, even if Sherry wasn’t on the cards.